PhilterPaper/Perl-PDF-Builder/README.md

 images), but other times will fail.
 After installing the missing package, you may wish to then run the t-test suite for that library to confirm that it is properly running, as well as running the examples.

-Other than an installer for standard CPAN packages (such as 'cpan' on Strawberry Perl for Windows), no other tools or manually-installed prereqs are needed (worst case, you can unpack the `.tar.gz` file and copy files into place yourself!).
-Currently there are no compiles and links (Perl extensions) done during the install process, only copying of .pm Perl module files.

 ### External utilities